motopress/getwid/readme.txt

 It's brought to you by MotoPress - a trusted WordPress developer with more than 7 years of experience in creating WordPress tools for content building.

+### Optimized for WordPress Full Site Editing

+Since version 2.0 of Getwid, the plugin integrates flawlessly with any FSE-enabled WordPress theme, letting you use a vast arsenal of blocks throughout your website.
+Create custom headers, footers, and even navigation just by using blocks, including those by Getwid!

+Download [Prime FSE](https://wordpress.org/themes/prime-fse/), your free block theme, made exclusively for the new-era WordPress site editor and powered up by Getwid blocks.

 == Frequently Asked Questions ==

 = How to turn off blocks I don't need in the Getwid Gutenberg WP plugin? =